 Ceremonies: Methodist College conducts commencement ceremonies in December and May.
-August graduates are welcome to participate in December.
+August graduates are welcome to participate in the December ceremony.

 Regalia: College approved cap and gown commensurate with degree.
 Cap may be decorated, but no vulgar language or pictures will be allowed.